ManticoreGamesInc/platform-documentation/src/tutorials/perks_tutorial.md

 end
 ```

-Create the `OnEnterTrigger` function at the end of the script.
-This function will check when the local player has entered the `SPRINT_BOOST_TRIGGER` volume and turn on interaction so the label will show up for the player.

 #### Connect Events

+Connect up the events at the end of the script.

 ```lua
 SPRINT_BOOST_BUTTON.clickedEvent:Connect(CloseUI)